doctrine/doctrine1-documentation/source/en/manual/yaml-schema-files.rst

         columns:
          content: string(300)

-You can read more about this topic in the :doc:`inheritance:concrete :fullname` chapter.
+You can read more about this topic in the :doc:`inheritance` chapter.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Column Aggregation Inheritance